Your Carbon Footprint: How to Determine and Reduce It

 Calculating Your Footprint

 There are a lot of moving parts when it comes to calculating your carbon footprint.
-For example, when you drive to the grocery store, your care burns a certain amount of CO2, and the grocery store is powered by electricity, and all of the store’s employees likely drove to work.
-So the grocery store has it’s own carbon footprint.
+For example, when you drive to the grocery store, your car burns a certain amount of CO2, and the grocery store is powered by electricity, and all of the store’s employees likely drove to work.
+So, the grocery store has its own carbon footprint.